ais-one/cookbook/docs/VueCrudX.md

 filter and sort properties are usually not used as the operations should be performed at the server side for vue-crud-x.

 Additional **vtable.header** properties described are used by vue-crud-x for
-- cell content formatting
+- render: cell content formatting of the column
-- cell edit control configuration
+- edit: cell edit control configuration of the column
-- indicating if column is a action column with delete and/or update buttons
+- action: indicating if column is a action column with delete and/or update buttons

+**NOTE** you may want to set the height to the table, you may want to adjust the offset in **calc()** to take into account
+- app fixed header and/or footer
+- table default footer (pagination)
+- table header (may be hidden, so may have to adjust for this)

 ```js
 vtable: {